fienvh/uit-documentatie/content/json-ld/latest/places/place-type.md

 One of the place types available at http://taxonomy.uitdatabank.be/api/domain/eventtype/classification.
 This list contains all offer-types: both for events and places.
 For an overview of all types appropriate for offer-type 'place': [http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/type_locatie/](http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/type_locatie/)

-Type is required for every place and an event can only have one typeid.
+Type is required for every place and a place can only have one typeid.

 ## HTTP request